Generation of three-dimensional cluster entangled state

-We finally emphasize the utility of 3D cluster state for quantum error detection in the MBQC paradigm.
-In the continuous-variable encoding, the analogues of Pauli $Z$ and $X$ errors are represented as $\hat{Z}(\zeta)=\exp(i \zeta \hat{x}/2)$ and $\hat{X}(\xi)=\exp(-i \xi \hat{p}/2)$, respectively~\cite{Weedbrook:2012fe,Zhang:2008wk}.
-In Fig.~\ref{fig:errordetection}A, we consider the occurrence of $\hat{Z}(\zeta)$ or $\hat{X}(\xi)$ error in the error mode $\epsilon$ in the top layer.
-During the MBQC process, the quantum state (including the errors) in the top layer is transferred to lower layers via quantum teleportation~\cite{vanLoock:2007ky,Enomoto:2021ji,Larsen2021,Weedbrook:2012fe}.
-We experimentally simulate the detection of $\hat{Z}(\zeta)$ and $\hat{X}(\xi)$ errors by measuring syndrome modes in the middle and the bottom layer, respectively.
-The experimental results in Fig.~\ref{fig:errordetection}B-C demonstrate the successful detection of the errors as we measure the nearby syndrome modes along the propagation of the error mode: error detection of $\hat{Z}(\zeta)$ using $\hat{f}_1$ and $\hat{f}_4$ , and similarly, $\hat{X}(\xi)$ using $\hat{s}_5$ and $\hat{s}_8$.

 In conclusion, we have experimentally realized a 3D continuous-variable cluster state for fault-tolerant and universal MBQC~\cite{Raussendorf2001,Menicucci2006,Raussendorf2006,Raussendorf2007}.
 To achieve the 3D connectivity, we have exploited the full potential of ultrafast quantum light, which offers both versatility and scalability.
-By implementing various cluster states of 1D, 2D, and 3D in a single experimental setup, we have demonstrated that our approach is suitable for generating large-scale entanglement with intricate connectivities~\cite{Cai2017}.
+By implementing various cluster states of 1D, 2D, and 3D in a single experimental setup, we have demonstrated that our approach is suitable for generating entangled states with intricate connectivities~\cite{Cai2017}.
 This approach will further advance through the recent development of ultrafast optical techniques for controlling~\cite{Ra2020,Sosnicki:2023tl}, sorting~\cite{Ansari:2018uj,Serino2023}, and measuring~\cite{Cai2017} time-frequency modes, all of which are compatible with all-optical quantum control.
-Furthermore, our time-frequency method can be combined with the time-bin multiplexing method~\cite{Yokoyama:2013jp,Larsen2019,Asavanant2019} to further enhance scalability.
+Furthermore, our time-frequency method, upon advancing to the single-pass configuration~\cite{Roman-Rodriguez:2023te}, will benefit from the time-bin multiplexing method~\cite{Yokoyama:2013jp,Larsen2019,Asavanant2019} to further enhance scalability.

 To characterize the generated cluster states, we have developed a quantum-state-tomography method for a multimode Gaussian state.
 As a result, the full multimode covariance matrices of the cluster states have been obtained, which directly reveal the vertex connections within the cluster states.
-Moreover, the successful cluster state generation has been verified by nullifier measurements~\cite{vanLoock:2007ky}, as well as full inseparability~\cite{Simon2000, vanLoock:2003hn} and steering~\cite{Kogias:2015ui} tests.
-In doing so, we uncover an intriguing asymmetric feature of steering~\cite{Kogias:2015ui,Kim:2023wc} that depends on the relative set size.
+Moreover, the successful cluster state generation has been verified by nullifier measurements~\cite{vanLoock:2007ky} as well as full inseparability tests~\cite{Simon2000, vanLoock:2003hn}.